yushuai/FISM/README.md

 I use the hit ratio(aka HR) metric to evalute the model performance.
 I tune the hyperparameter carefully for the best performance.
 Specifically, the best HR this code can achieve is 71.05%, after about 5 epoches training.

-# cite
+# Citation
-If you use the codes for your paper as baseline implementation, please cite: "https://github.com/yushuai/FISM"
+If you use the codes for your paper as baseline implementation, please cite the link: "https://github.com/yushuai/FISM"

 # Last update date
-2017/12/22
+2018/1/15